dfki-asr/perf_mon_ENGAGE/Readme.md

-Initial implementations for outlier detection using generative models (autoencoders and variants)
+Initial implementations for outlier detection using generative models (autoencoders and variants).
+For using examples using the dog/cat dataset, unzip the dataset.zip file, and adjust file path in the source code to point to the unzipped location.